Canada political pressures force PM's hand on U.S. trade disputes

 Trudeau, however, has little choice but to defend it.

-Leger Marketing pollster Christian Bourque noted there are dairy farms in every part of Quebec.
+Christian Bourque, a pollster for Leger Marketing, noted there are dairy farms in every part of Quebec.

 "If you're seen as attacking farming and the land, it's probably easy for the farmers' union to get Quebeckers onside.
-You don't necessarily want to forget farmers," he said.
+You don't necessarily want to forget farmers," he said in an interview.

-While observers see little risk of Trudeau being defeated outright in 2019, the danger for the Liberals is losing their majority, forcing them to rely on opposition parties to govern.
+While observers say there is little risk of Trudeau being defeated outright in 2019, the danger for the Liberals is losing enough seats to lose their majority, forcing them to rely on opposition parties to govern and pass budgets.
 This would inevitably mean political compromises and a diluted policy agenda.

-The Liberals have so far tried to maintain calm as tensions ratchet up, relying on visits from cabinet ministers and to key states to press the message that trade benefits both sides.
+The Liberals have so far tried to maintain calm as tensions on trade ratchet up, relying on a series of visits from cabinet ministers and senior officials to key states and constituencies to press the message that trade benefits both sides.

 The outreach efforts will continue, according to a source familiar with official strategy, adding that Ottawa will show its teeth where necessary.